elliuhuang/live-tennis-scores/README.md

 This app aims to solve that problem by providing a unified platform for browsing live scores for current ATP and Challenger tournaments, upcoming matches with a time zone converter, and past scores and draws of current tournaments.
 It will be easier to see our favorite Alcaraz's next blitzkreig, Tsitsipas's shank-fest, or Djodal's free tennis lessons for the next-next-next gen.

 ## Features
-- displays score for first tennis tournament that appears on sofascores.com
+- displays all live scores of all tennis tournaments globally (Grand slams, ATP, WTA, Challenger, ITF)
 - updates upon refreshing page

 ## To-do
-- display scores for all current tennis tournaments
+- display scores for past tournaments in the week
-- query from flashscores.com?
 - add sidebar of current tournaments
 - css styling
+- add player's country flag